 AFS is a volunteer based organization.
-Your first point of contact is your SC, not the office.
+AFS office has limited manpower to handle individual students problem.
+Your first point of contact is always your SC, neither your natural parents nor the office.
 Your SC is a trained volunteer who will be able to assist you.
 Similar to any other relationships, success of your relationship with SC will depend on the effort that you invest.